 (ii) Customize Functionality

-Wing can emulate Visual Studio, vi, Eclipse, XCode and emacs.
+Wing can emulate Visual Studio, vi, Eclipse, XCode, and emacs.
 Features can be enabled/disabled and configured to behave as desired.

 (iii) Extend Wing With Python

-Wing provides a scripting API which makes it possible to extend the IDE by writing Python scripts.
+Wing provides a scripting API that makes it possible to extend the IDE by writing Python scripts.
 Python scripts provide the functionality to both menu bars and tools in editor and project context menus.

 You can debug and develop Wing using Wing.
-The places where wing looks for extension scripts can be configured in preferences.
+The places where the wing looks for extension scripts can be configured in preferences.
 Scripts act much like built-in IDE commands and can be assigned to key bindings.